 Hydrides react violently with water to release hydrogen.
 Calcium hydride called “Hydrolith” is used for producing hydrogen.

 Reaction of Alkaline Earth Metals with Water

-Beryllium does not react with water even at higher temperatures.
-Magnesium reacts with hot water only to form hydroxides and releasing hydrogen.
-Magnesium gets a protecting coat of its oxide, that prevents any further attack by the water molecules.
+Beryllium does not react with water, even at higher temperatures.
+Magnesium reacts with hot water only to form hydroxides and release hydrogen.
+Magnesium gets a protective coat of its oxide that prevents any further attack by the water molecules.
 Other alkaline earth metals react with even cold water to liberate hydrogen.

 M + 2C → MC2 MC2 + 2H2O → M(OH) 2 + C2H2

 Oxides react with water to ultimately yield hydroxides.
-The basic nature and the thermal stability of hydroxides increases from beryllium to barium.
+The basic nature and the thermal stability of hydroxides increase from beryllium to barium.

 Carbonates and Bicarbonates

 The hydroxides react with carbon dioxide to carbonates.

 Bicarbonates are soluble in water and exist only in solution.
 Carbonates exist as solid and insoluble in water.
 The solubility of carbonates decreases from Be to Ba.
 In the presence of carbon dioxide, carbonates dissolve by forming bicarbonates.
 The ionic character and the thermal stability of the carbonates increase from Be to Ba.